akka/akka/akka-docs/rst/scala/testing.rst

 Watching Other Actors from Probes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A :class:`TestKit` can register itself for DeathWatch of any other actor:
+A :class:`TestProbe` can register itself for DeathWatch of any other actor:

 .. includecode:: code/docs/testkit/TestkitDocSpec.scala
    :include: test-probe-watch